RawabyRahal/Portfolio/README.md

 # Portfolio

 Welcome to my portfolio!
-Here you'll find a showcase of some of my projects and the technologies I've used to build them.
+Here, I've created a space where you can explore my projects, learn more about me, and discover the technologies I've employed to bring these projects to life.
+Within this portfolio, you'll find dedicated sections for an about me, contact information, a showcase of projects, and an overview of the technologies I utilize.
+Whether you're interested in getting to know me better, exploring my projects, or discovering the tools and technologies I work with, I invite you to delve into the various sections of this portfolio.

 ## ⚙️ Technologies Used